 - Test duration: 96-504 h

-The causes for short circuits in the SIR test can be manifold.
+The causes of short circuits in the SIR test according to IPC can be manifold.
 To achieve good resistance to failure due to surface effects, the following main influencing factors should be carefully controlled:

 - Process residues in the form of conductive impurities